mariebaillon/UK_electricity_demand/README.md

 Creative Commons Public Licenses, see LICENSE.txt.

-## Suggestion for further developments
+## Suggestions for further developments
 * Improving the neural network by specifically modelling the disruption from major events, in particular the Covid-19 pandemic.
 An intervention model with a pulse function or step function that estimates the impact of lockdowns on the electricity demand, could be integrated as input to the neural network.
 * Developing a model for the exogenous variables would allow to extend the predictions of the model to 2023 or beyond.